-If one of the partners has a complicated credit situation, such as those that arise from being self-employed or from previous bad credit or insolvency issues, then the entire mortgage application will be affected.
+If one of the partners has a complicated financial situation, such as those that arise from being self-employed or from previous bad credit or insolvency issues, then it’s likely to have an impact on the entire mortgage application.

-With a joint tenant, all partners are considered to own the entire property in equality.
+With a joint tenancy, all partners are considered to own the entire property in equality.
 If a sale occurs, then the equity would be split equally between the owners.
-All responsibility is equal, all rights are equal.
+All responsibility and rights are equal.

-Most married couples tend to opt for a joint tenancy for the simplicity of this division, however it can cause conflict or underlying resentment if one person has paid more in to the house than the other.
+Most married couples tend to opt for a joint tenancy for the simplicity of this division, however it can cause conflict or underlying resentment if one person has paid more into the property than the other.

-For example if one of three partners has greater savings and a better paid job at the time of application, they might request at 40/30/30 arrangement in the first instance.
-Should the other owners later improve their finances and take on a greater share (as well as offering to pay to equalise the deposit) a change to a more equitable exact three-way split could be made.
+For example, if one of three partners has greater savings and a better paid job at the time of application, they might request a 40/30/30 arrangement in the first instance.
+Should the other owners later improve their finances and take on a greater share (as well as offering to pay to equalise the deposit), a change to a more equitable exact three-way split could be made.

-Though shares may not be equal, it does not affect any owner’s right to be fully consulted on decisions such as future sale or remortgage.
+Though shares may not be equal in a tenants in common arrangement, it does not affect any owner’s right to be fully consulted on decisions such as future sale or remortgage.

-With a tenants in common situation, the single share that belonged to the deceased becomes part of their estate and can be inherited by their heirs as dictated in their will.
-If they die intestate (without a written will) then the share will be passed to their spouse or children as the intestacy law dictates.
+For tenants in common, the single share that belonged to the deceased becomes part of their estate, and can be inherited by their heir(s) as dictated in their will.
+If they die intestate (without a written will), the share will be passed to their spouse or children as the intestacy law dictates.